Frede (cabaret manager): Le Carroll's

 Returning to Paris at the end of the war, Frede ran a bar in 1945-46 located at Villaret-de-Joyeuse Square.
 In 1948, she was hired as director of the cabaret Le Carroll's, located at 36 Rue de Ponthieu, near the Champs-Elysées.
-It became one of the most chic cabarets in Paris, with shows with Charles Aznavour, Dany Dauberson, and Mouloudji.
+It became one of the chicest cabarets in Paris, with shows with Charles Aznavour, Dany Dauberson, and Mouloudji.
 Some of the other performers recorded a 1959 record, Une soirée exceptionnelle au Carroll’s présentée par Frede.
 These shows attracted many personalities, particularly from the world of cinema: Brigitte Bardot, Arletty, Orson Welles, Gary Cooper, Rita Hayworth, Marlon Brando, Jean Gabin, Françoise Sagan, and Erich von Stroheim.

 In 1949, Frede was the first to allow women to dance together in a classical cabaret, although the law prohibited it.
 Little by little, she changed the atmosphere of Le Carroll's, which became a place for lesbians to meet.

 During this period, she maintained relationships with actresses Zina Rachewsky and Lana Marconi, the last wife of Sacha Guitry.
 "I practically lived with Sacha for four years," said Frede in 1974.